2026 SCHEDULE

 3. PRIZES

 • Where possible the show will be governed by the RHS Horticultural Show Handbook.
-This may be examined on request.

 • Points will be awarded as follows: First Prize 3 points; Second Prize 2 points; Third Prize 1 point.
-(Class 33 & 34 first prize only.)

 • In the event of a tie for a trophy, the overall number of first prizes (then second prizes) awarded in the relevant section will be the deciding factor.

-• Trophy winners are responsible for the safe keeping and return of their trophies to the Committee by 1st July 2026.
+• Trophy winners are responsible for the safe keeping and return of their trophies to the Committee by 1st July 2027.

 • Exhibits can be removed after presentation of trophies at 4.15 pm.